grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 _This playbook assumes you've enabled versioning in your GCS bucket and the retention of deleted blocks didn't expire yet._

 These are just example actions but should give you a fair idea on how you could go about doing this.
-Read https://cloud.google.com/storage/docs/using-versioned-objects#gsutil_1 before you proceed.
-Also, you have 1 week to restore the data so take a deep breath and make sure you get all the steps you're taking reviewed by another person.
+Read the [GCS doc](https://cloud.google.com/storage/docs/using-versioned-objects#gsutil_1) before you proceed.

 Step 1: Use `gsutil ls -l -a $BUCKET` to list all blocks, including the deleted ones.
 Now identify the deleted blocks and put them all in a file, one block per line.